 Now it is time to start putting a very complex scene together.
 In this video, we will start adding in the background elements in our scene.
 It is a small step but sets the tone for the rest of the image.

-In this video, we develop our scene even more by adding in part of the main subject and adding other specials effects to start creating the mood of the photo.
+In this video of the Photoshop compositing course, we develop our scene even more by adding in part of the main subject and adding other specials effects to start creating the mood of the photo.
 Adding in the different elements correctly is important but selling the mode is also very important.